newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/dba-resolution-foreign.md

 ---
 To form your business in New Jersey, you need to obtain a resolution adopting your Doing Business As (DBA) name.

-Follow your operating agreement or bylaws should address How you get a resolution depends on your legal structure:

-* LLCs this could be a statement of intent signed by members
-* Corporations need board approval
-* LLPs
-* LPs
+Your operating agreement or bylaws should tell you how to get a resolution.
+For LLCs, this might mean creating a statement of intent and having it signed by all members, for Corporations, this might mean getting board approval.

-You will need to share a copy of the resolution.
+You will need to share a copy of the resolution with the New Jersey Department of Treasury when you form your business.